nitishpratap/interview/React/useMemo.md

 - Only use `useMemo` when necessary, as memoization comes with some trade-offs and may not always provide a significant performance boost for simple computations or small datasets.
 - React will recompute the memoized value whenever any of the dependencies change.
 Ensure that the dependencies are stable and do not change frequently during the component's lifecycle.

-React's implementation and features may evolve over time.
-For the latest and most accurate information on `useMemo` and other hooks, refer to the official React documentation.